Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Due to technical issues, privacy, intellectual property rights, and/or the decision of the faculty member, the recording of any class, lecture, etc. is not guaranteed.
 Recordings are intended to supplement the education of the student, not to replace attendance at the presentation.
 Some students may have accommodations that permit lecture recording.

-Recording any of these events using video recorders, cameras, camera devices, digital recorders in any form including cell/mobile phones or any type of mobile device, is not allowed without the express written consent of all persons involved and KHSC-KansasCOM’s administration.
+Recording any of these events using video recorders, cameras, camera devices, digital recorders in any form including cell/mobile phones or any type of mobile device, is not allowed without the express written consent of all persons involved and KHSU-KansasCOM’s administration.
 Posting of any material for “personal use” to any website also requires written consent in advance.

 Students who initiate electronic recording of faculty, staff, visitors, or a curriculum activity without permission will be asked to discontinue the activity immediately.
-Additional action may involve referral to the KHSC-KansasCOM administration for unprofessional conduct.
+Additional action may involve referral to the KHSU-KansasCOM administration for unprofessional conduct.

 Extracurricular Clinical Experiences & Physician Shadowing Policy